Deta-Cold/delta-firmware/common/protob/protocol.md

    - all other files have a suffix `messages-SUFFIX.proto`, where suffix describes specific use case of messages contained within the file
 3. Add new message and comment it properly following our [Messages naming and documenting conventions](#messages-naming-and-documenting-conventions).
 4. If message is not embedded in another message, it has to have a wire type number assigned.
-This number is used to map between Trezor wire identifier (uint) and a protobuf message.
+This number is used to map between detahardrd wire identifier (uint) and a protobuf message.
 Mapping is defined in [`messages.proto`](messages.proto#L76).

 Wire identifiers are organized in logical blocks with 100 numbers per block.
 If you are